cloud-gov/cg-site/_kbarticlespages/website-api.md

 ### Set up a database using cloud.gov’s RDS

 Before you can create an API to access the data, the data must be available in the appropriate cloud.gov org and space.
-It’s relatively straightforward to provision a database of your choice and make it available for querying from other applications using cloud.gov’s RDS (Relational Database Service).
+It’s relatively straightforward to provision a database of your choice and make it available for querying from other applications using cloud.gov’s RDS.

 When you create an RDS service instance, cloud.gov automatically creates the default username and password for the database.
 If you want to allow an application (like our Flask API app) to access that database, you can [bind that RDS database service](https://docs.cloudfoundry.org/devguide/services/application-binding.html#bind) to your application to safely expose those credentials as environment variables within the cloud.gov environment.
 This means your cloud.gov API application will have privileges to data that your Pages app will not, which can be useful in separating data concerns and keeping some information private.